Top Christina Lake Experiences

 - Bring the family along to our annual Homecoming Festival Summerfest, celebrating the very best of summer, the arts, and Christina Lake

-- Hike, ride horseback or cycle any of the trails that merge here – the historic Dewdney, and the Great Trail (formerly the Trans Canada Trail), offer everything from bushwhacking to a pleasant stroll, depending on the trail
+- Hike, ride horseback or cycle any of the trails that merge here – the historic Dewdney, and the Trans Canada Trail, offer everything from bushwhacking to a pleasant stroll, depending on the trail

 - Ask a local where the best free-styling is and they’ll direct you to their favourite mountain bike trails.
-Or you can drop into Wildways or Chain Reaction.
-They know where all the good riding is
+Or you can drop into Wildways, our local experts

 - Discover another side of Christina Lake in winter.
-Cross-country ski or snowshoe along the Great Trail and at Community Park
+Cross-country ski or snowshoe along the Trans Canada Trail and at Community Park

 Good to know before you go